The Vermont EMS office licenses nearly 180 ambulance and first responder agencies and 2,800 licensed patient care providers.

 All ambulances must meet the applicable federal and state safety requirements, including those described by the Code of Federal Regulations, Federal Register, Society of Automotive Engineers, Vermont Statutes as of the date of manufacture, and the annual inspection required by the Vermont Department of Motor Vehicles.

-Licensed ambulances must also conform to the design specifications established and updated by the General Services Administration in effect at the time of manufacture.
-Since publication of this document, the GSA has issued a number of Change Notices with updated requirements for ambulance design.
+- .The General Services Administration KKK-A-1822F standard (NOTE: Since publication of this document, the GSA has issued a number of Change Notices with updated requirements for ambulance design.)

 At the request of the agency, the EMS Office may waive some details (e.g. color, markings, etc.) provided that the vehicle is in substantial design compliance and won’t reduce vehicle performance or safety.